A scalable estimator of higher-order information in complex dynamical systems: Introduction

 \section{Introduction}

-How can the collective interactions of a neural system be best measured and understood?
-Answering this question promises to reveal the functional architecture of both biological and artificial neural networks.
-Specifically, understanding how these systems integrate information across spatiotemporal scales will prove instrumental in uncovering the mechanisms that support intelligent adaptive behaviour ~\cite{tononi1998complexity, buzsaki2006rhythms, friston2010free, bassett2011understanding, lecun2015deep, hassabis2017neuroscience, raghu2020survey}.

-A defining feature of complex neural systems is their ability to exhibit non-linear emergent dynamics, arising from interactions that go beyond simple pairwise relationships.
-These \emph{high-order behaviours}~\cite{rosas2022disentangling} reflect the system's capacity to generate collective effects that are not reducible to individual components or their pairwise connections.
-Importantly, such high-order effects are responsible for the emergence of macroscopic, systemic-level properties that are more functionally informative and causally proximal to cognition and adaptive behaviour~\cite{morowitz2002emergence, luppi2024information}.
+How can the collective interactions within a complex system best be measured and understood?
+This question lies at the core of our efforts to uncover the organising principles of systems as diverse as biological networks, social dynamics, and physical processes~\cite{jensen2022complexity}.
+A defining feature of such systems is the emergence of collective, non-linear dynamics from interactions that go beyond simple pairwise relationships.
+These \emph{higher-order behaviours}~\cite{rosas2022disentangling, battiston2021physics} give rise to macroscopic properties that are not reducible to individual components, and that often prove more functionally informative and causally predictive of the system's behaviour than lower-level descriptions~\cite{hoel2013quantifying, hoel2025causal, barnett2021dynamical}.